dekeract01/wavebench/README.md

 \max_x \left|\phi(x,t) - \phi_{\mathrm{exact}}(x,t)\right|
 $$

 on a logarithmic scale.
-The CUDA C++ implementation has a maximum error of $1.23 \times 10^{-14}$, consistent with the double-precision CPU implementations.
-The OpenCL implementation uses single precision, so its error is larger, around $10^{-5}$.
-The MPI Fortran result in this run has a larger error, around $6.17 \times 10^{-7}$, which demonstrates why accuracy needs to be assessed alongside timing.
+In this run everything sits around $10^{-14}$, at the double-precision floor, including the standard-parallelism Fortran version at $1.23 \times 10^{-14}$, which is reassuring given how little I changed to get it onto the GPU.

+Earlier I had a bug in the MPI Fortran version that is worth mentioning, because it is exactly why I keep the accuracy plot next to the timing plot.
+I was only exchanging one ghost point between the sub-domains, but the fourth-order stencil reaches two points either side, so the points near each internal boundary were using a stale value.
+That pushed the MPI Fortran error up to about $6.17 \times 10^{-7}$ while every other result stayed near $10^{-14}$.
+The timing looked perfectly reasonable, so without the accuracy plot I might not have noticed.
+I have since widened the halo to two points, and MPI Fortran is now back down with everything else at about $1.17 \times 10^{-14}$.

 ### macOS Performance Results

 ![macOS performance comparison: time per iteration and iterations per second](https://dekeract01.github.io/images/result_benchmark_comparison.png)

-The OpenCL C++ implementation is fastest in these results because its kernels run on the M1 Pro integrated GPU.
-The CPU results reflect differences in compiler optimisation, memory access, runtime overhead, and parallel execution on this Apple Silicon system.
+The OpenCL C++ implementation is fastest in these results, at about $1.26\,\mathrm{ms}$ per iteration, because its kernels run on the M1 Pro integrated GPU.
+This one is expected rather than surprising, and it is not really a fair comparison with the others for two reasons.
+First, the OpenCL version uses single precision, so it moves and computes half as much data as the double-precision implementations.
+Second, on the M1 the GPU shares unified memory with the CPU, so there is no separate host-device transfer.
+The accuracy plot below shows the trade-off for the single precision.
+The remaining CPU results reflect differences in compiler optimisation, memory access, runtime overhead, and parallel execution on this Apple Silicon system.

 ### macOS Accuracy Results

 ![macOS maximum error comparison](https://dekeract01.github.io/images/result_benchmark_error.png)

 Most CPU implementations cluster around $10^{-14}$ maximum error.
-The OpenCL implementation uses single precision, so its error is larger, around $10^{-5}$.
+The OpenCL implementation uses single precision, so its error is much larger, around $10^{-5}$.
+That larger error is expected and is the direct trade-off for the speed it gets on the integrated GPU.
 These results belong to the M1 Pro configuration described below and should be interpreted separately from the Fedora measurements.

 ## Output Format